haschka/DBSCAN/README.md

 # DBSCAN
-A vectorized implementation of DBSCAN
+A vectorized (AVX, SSE and scalar) implementation of DBSCAN Please read the LICNESE file before using this implementation